Home

 Benefits to Educators

-Geology on the Edge will be especially rewarding to Georgia teachers of 5th and 6th grade, who teach about earthquakes, volcanoes, plate tectonics, erosion, and the origins of rocks.
-There will be opportunities to build lessons, based on trip stops, that both teach Earth science concepts and connect with the common core curriculum.
+Geology on the Edge will be especially rewarding to Georgia Earth science teachers from 5th grade through high school, who teach about earthquakes, volcanoes, plate tectonics, erosion, and the origins of rocks and landscapes.
+There will be opportunities to build lessons, based on trip stops, that both teach Earth science concepts and connect with the whole curriculum.

 For example, a Yosemite Valley lesson can invite students to read and write about the scientific controversy in which John Muir rightly argued for a glacial origin of the valley's landforms, contesting the views of the leading scientists of his day.
 They can also apply math and social studies to prepare a graph of elevations (topographic profile) across the valley that demonstrates a classic glacial valley U-shape.